tier4/AutowareArchitectureProposal.iv/control/trajectory_follower/obstacle_collision_checker/README.md

 ### Diagnostic Update

-If any collision is found on predicted path, this module sets `ERRRO` level as diagnostic status else sets `OK`.
+If any collision is found on predicted path, this module sets `ERRROR` level as diagnostic status else sets `OK`.

 ## Inputs / Outputs